ludviked/masterthesis-soma-quality-checklist/README.md

 # MasterThesis-SOMA-Quality-Checklist

-This repository contains materials, data, documentation, and R code for the master thesis:
+This repository contains materials, documentation, and R code for the master thesis:

 **Doing Meta-Meta Right: Developing and Evaluating a Checklist for Assessing the Quality of Second-Order Meta-Analyses**